To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 Proplend | profitable

-Proplend* had its first profitable calendar year in 2022, according to its most recent, unaudited accounts, making £130,000.
-In the prior two years it appeared to already be close; limited information indicated it had just small losses even through the pandemic and the following year.
+In the prior two years it appears that it was already close to profitability.
+Limited information indicates it had just small losses even through the pandemic and the following year.

 Rebuildingsociety | unprofitable?